 There has been a lot of chat in the news over the past few days relating to the ongoing row between the government and house builders regarding drainage on new developments.
 For more on this story please see below.

 “A four-year delay to rules meant to prevent new housing developments making floods worse could finally be ended.
-Policy has been paralysed, with builders rejecting demands that they should install ponds and grassy hollows to catch water running off roofs.
+The policy has been paralysed, with builders rejecting demands that they should install ponds and grassy hollows to catch water running off roofs.

 There is still deadlock on this but it is understood that a deal has been reached over who pays to maintain any new anti-flood landscape features.